-The view of the Welsh Ministers is that, where the overpayment arose as a result of an internal error, SLC must advise Welsh Government in a reasonable and timely manner to allow for consideration of the circumstances of the overpayment on a case-by-case basis.
-This will be carried out by SLC in line with current guidelines, and where agreed, SLC will recover payments to which students are not entitled.
-Where an internal error is identified, the student is entitled to follow the SLC appeals and/or complaints process; however advising students about the appeals/complaints process should not be delayed where SLC have also submitted advice to the Welsh Government about the internal error.
+The view of the Welsh Ministers, is that SFW should advise SLC in a reasonable and timely manner of the circumstances that caused the overpayment to arise.
+Where this is as a result of an internal error, SLC must advise Welsh Government in a reasonable and timely manner to consider the circumstances of the overpaid amount on a case by case basis.
+This wil be carried out by SLC in line with current guidelines, and where agreed, SLC will recover payments to which students are not entitled.
+Where an internal error is identified the student is entitled to follow the SLC appeals and/or complaints process; however advising student's about the appeals/complaints process should not be delayed where SLC have also submitted advice to the Welsh Government about the internal error.